 It depends.
 Some mattress shoppers prefer feeling the mattress in person, while others go for hassle-free online mattress shopping.

 If searching for the best mattresses in person, try lying on the mattress in your prominent sleeping position.
 If you are a side sleeper, lie down sideways.
 For back sleepers, lie on the mattress backwards.

-If looking for a wider assortment of mattresses in Singapore with a significantly more affordable price range, we recommend shopping online.
-If worried about the quality or mattress feel, retailers offer a 100-day trial period to experience your best mattress purchase.
+If you're looking for a wider assortment of mattresses in Singapore with a significantly more affordable price range, we recommend shopping online.
+If you're worried about the quality or feel of the mattress, retailers offer a 100-day trial period to help you make the best mattress purchase.

 Megafurniture takes your sleep quality seriously.
 We strive to curate the best mattresses, bed frames, and sleep products to help you experience a restful slumber.
-To know more about our premium home products in Singapore, connect with us at Megafurniture.sg.
+To know more about our premium home products in Singapore, connect with us!

 Recommended products for this article

 Quick DeliverySomnuz Comfy 10 Inch Individual Pocketed Spring MattressOn sale from $239.00 $239.00

 Quick DeliveryHoney Weco Perfect 10" Spring Mattress with EurotopFrom $209.00 $209.00